 There are lots of different configurations and case styles.
 But, put all that aside.
 The key thing you've always got to remember: all of them are simply a conversation about a challenging business problem.
-That should be the guiding light." - Jacob Best, former Bain Consultant
+That should be the guiding light."

 Interviewee-led simply means that the pace, flow and content of the case interview itself will be led by the candidate.
 The interviewer will of course provide the initial case prompt, but beyond that, the candidate is expected to drive the rest of the case to conclusion.
-Some interviews may intervene more or less, or be more forth coming with tips and hints, but the expectation is that the candidate will drive the process.
+Some interviewers may intervene more or less, or be more forthcoming with tips and hints, but the expectation is that the candidate will drive the process.

 One key thing to realize then is that this interview type will be more effective at assessing one's ability to navigate and lead him/herself through the problem itself (as we discussed above as one type of test on leadership skills).

-The key difference between this type and interviewee led is that the interviewer will lead the candidate through a predetermined path and thus it will be less of a candidate "choose your own adventure" experience.
+The key difference between this type and interviewee led is that the interviewer will lead the candidate through a predetermined path and series of questions and thus it will be less of a candidate "choose your own adventure" experience.

 This format is still evolving quickly right now but in most cases candidates are handed a data trove consisting of a mix of slides, datasets and research and asked to cull through it, assemble a recommendation and make a presentation to a group of consultants.
 Typically, candidates are given 2 hours to review the data set and build a presentation.
 Then they'll present their recommendation to a group of senior consultants for roughly twenty minutes and then host Q&A.

 "In the written cases, you're usually given a deck of slides and some time to review.
-It's sort of different but you want to follow the same process: structure the problem, find supporting data and propose a series of solutions." - Abhi Tiwari, former BCG Consultant
+It's different but you want to follow the same process: structure the problem, find supporting data and propose a series of solutions."

 Format wise, this type of case interview is designed to get even closer to modeling the on the job experience: analyze data, pull together a recommendation and present to the client.
-Bain in particular has been pushing this because they found that their interview process was starting to overweight the importance of certain soft skills and cultural elements and in turn, down playing the analytical elements.
+Bain, in particular, has been pushing this because they found that their interview process was starting to over index on the importance of certain soft skills and cultural elements and, in turn, down playing the analytical elements.

 Some of the key collaborative dynamics they'll be looking at are: who is helping drive the discussion forward?
-Who is ensuring that the different viewpoints are being heard, acknowledge and discussed?
+Who is ensuring that the different viewpoints are being heard, acknowledged and discussed?
 How are resolutions between differing points of view being resolved or not resolved and why?
 To look at one specific example, consider the case of one candidate advocating a factually incorrect position.
 Does another candidate successfully convince him/her otherwise?
 Consultants often have to "walk clients" back from incorrect positions and just telling a client "you're wrong" won't cut it, because it will damage the relationship with a client.

 "I found the fixed-style McKinsey interviews more interrogative than others.
 Some of the cases from boutique firms felt more personal, and the interviews themselves felt a little more unpredictable than some of the larger firms.
-There are differences, but on the whole, it's still a case!" - Richard Smith, former Bain Consultant
+There are differences, but on the whole, it's still a case!"

 Good question!
-The process varies from firm to firm, as you'd imagine, but there is a fairly typical end to end recruiting process that takes place for most firms.
+The process varies from firm to firm, as you'd imagine, but there is a fairly typical end-to-end recruiting process that takes place for most firms.
 Let's take a look at that now.